March 31, 2025

 • Conquer the blank page by talking through an article or piece of content

-• Verbally explain a process to document it quickly for a colleague
+• Verbally explain something to quickly document it for your colleagues

 Where to start: Write a video script with your voice